alfonso-martinez/MySite/content/post/MyFolder/PolytomousIRT_SWLS.md

 response scores are possible for a given item, dichotomous item response models are not appropriate for this type of data.
 This includes the three parameter logistic model and its simpler forms (i.e. 2-PL and 1-PL/Rasch model).

 Clearly then, a polytomous item response model is needed.
 There are several polytomous item response models that I considered.
-These included the nominal response model, graded response model, partial credit model, and rating scale model.
+These included the nominal response model (NRM), graded response model (GRM), partial credit model (PCM), and rating scale model (RSM).
+The models mainly differ in the assumptions they make and the constraints they place on certain parameters.
+For instance, the ...

 I conducted a “mini literature review” where I read and learned the basics of each model and types of data that they can successfully model.
 Based on this review, I selected the graded response model (GRM) because it can handle ordinal categories (the nominal response model cannot) and, in my opinion, offered the most flexibility (the rating scale model requires